nonoumasy/LA-Crime-2010-2019/README.md

 | BURGLARY                           |  135867
 | THEFT PLAIN - PETTY ($950 & UNDER) |  135333

-What type of crime is most prevalent?
+What type of crime is least prevalent?
 ---
 |Crime|Count
 |---|---: